Tampa, Florida: Arts and entertainment

 Tampa is home to a variety of stage and performing arts venues and theaters, including the David A. Straz Jr. Center for the Performing Arts, Tampa Theatre, Gorilla Theatre, and the MidFlorida Credit Union Amphitheatre next to the Florida State Fairgrounds.

-Performing arts companies and organizations which call Tampa home include the Florida Orchestra, Opera Tampa, Jobsite Theater, the Master Chorale of Tampa Bay, Stageworks Theatre, Spanish Lyric Theater, Tampa Bay Opera, and the Tampa Bay Symphony.
+Performing arts companies and organizations which call Tampa home include the Florida Orchestra, Opera Tampa, Jobsite Theater, the Master Chorale of Tampa Bay, the Heralds of Harmony, Stageworks Theatre, Spanish Lyric Theater, Tampa Bay Opera, and the Tampa Bay Symphony.

 Current popular nightlife districts include Channelside, Ybor City, SoHo, International Plaza and Bay Street, and Seminole Hard Rock.
 Downtown Tampa also contains some nightlife, and there are more clubs/bars to be found in other areas of the city.
 Tampa is rated sixth on Maxim magazine's list of top party cities.

 The area has become a "de facto" headquarters of professional wrestling, with many pros living and training in the area.
 WWE's former developmental territory, Florida Championship Wrestling, was also based in Tampa.

 Tampa is home to several death metal bands, an extreme form of heavy metal music that evolved from thrash metal in the mid-late 1980s.
 Many of the genre's pioneers and foremost figures are based in and around the city.
-Chief among these are Deicide, Six Feet Under, Obituary, Death and Morbid Angel.
+Chief among these are Deicide, Six Feet Under, Obituary, Death, Morbid Angel, and Cannibal Corpse, with the latter originally being from Buffalo, New York.
 The Tampa scene grew with the birth of Morrisound Recording, which established itself as an international recording destination for metal bands.

-Christian rock band Underoath is based out of Tampa.
+The rock band Underoath is based in Tampa.

 In 2009, the new Frank Wildhorn musical Wonderland: Alice's New Musical Adventure hosted its world premiere at the Straz Center.